calebgrove/content-viewer/README.md

 # Content Viewer Kirby Widget

-A nifty little [Kirby](https://getkirby.com) widget that allows you to show a block of Kirbytext or Markdown content in Kirby's panel.
+A nifty little [Kirby 2](https://github.com/getkirby-v2) widget that allows you to show a block of Kirbytext or Markdown content in Kirby's panel.
 It is particularly useful for providing documentation for website editors.

 ![Screenshot of the widget](screenshot.png)